UEC-InabaLab/Refining-LLM-Text/README.md

 ### Requirements
 - Python 3.10.12
+- CUDA-compatible GPU environment

+### Hardware Used in Experiments
-- GPU: Nvidia A100 80GB × 4 (recommended)
+- GPU: 4 × Nvidia A100 80GB
-- CUDA-compatible environment

 ### Setup Instructions